 The course will cover:

-You will also work towards a Health and Safety Certificate as well as Functional Skills in Literacy, Numeracy and IT (if you do not have these at GCSE grade C or above)
+You will also work towards Functional Skills in Literacy, Numeracy and IT (if you do not have these at GCSE grade C or above).

 Assessments are carried out using a series of practical tasks and questions.
+There will also be some written assignment work and tests.
 You will be required to complete a portfolio of evidence.

 You will be required to supply your own:

-If you do well in your studies, it may be possible to progress to a Level 2 Intermediate Diploma in Agriculture or a related subject.
+If you do well in your studies, it may be possible to progress to a Level 2 Intermediate Diploma in Agriculture or Horticulture.
 However, you must have a minimum of a Merit grade to progress.

-Derby College offers a range of one-day, weekend and evening courses relating to Agriculture, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.
+Derby College offers a range of one-day, weekend and evening courses relating to Agriculture and Horticulture, as well as a wide range of other land-based topics - please see the Derby College Part-time Prospectus for a full list and details.

 Teenager Ashley Slater's father and grandfather used to be farmers and as a boy, he spent many happy hours tinkering with his granddad's vintage tractor.